Resentment in Relationships: How to Identify and Overcome It

 Dealing with resentment in relationships requires figuring out the root cause of the issue.
 To overcome resentment and negativity, addressing the root cause is necessary to cultivate a happy relationship.

-Try to reach common ground by resolving the issues of both partners.
+Try to reach a common ground by resolving the issues of both partners.
 Try to understand each other’s perspectives without displaying defensiveness.

 Both partners must be able to identify the negative behaviors and attitudes that fuel hatred and commit never to get involved with them again.

 Most of the time, you resent your inability to meet each other’s expectations.
 The truth is, you may know each other intellectually but not emotionally.
-You know your partner’s favorite meal, but emotional intelligence means knowing how to love, support, and connect with them, especially when they need it most.
+You know your partner’s favorite meal, but emotional intelligence means learning how to love, support, and connect with them, especially when they need it most.

 Understand what triggers resentment in your relationship and determine how to avoid triggering those causes again.